 Q. What's a good way to clean & polish white porcelain?
 Just finished working on a Theo-A-Kochs barbers chair.
 Did what I could afford, few pieces of the cast iron redone (couldn't afford to do all of them however) and had it reupholstered.
 Just need to work on the porcelain now.

 - Bartlett, Illinois, USA

-Folks, we've received WAY MORE questions than answers -- please try to answer one of the many open questions before posting your own!
+Folks, we've received WAY MORE questions than answers -- please try your best to answer one of the many open questions before posting your own!

-It's YOUR hobby, and there's little point in an endless string of questions if people don't want to actually engage in conversation with their peers :-)
+It's YOUR hobby, not the editor's, and there's little point in posting endless strings of unanswered questions, and no one actually engaging in conversation with their peers :-)